Baptism

 Reconciliation (or ‘Penance’) reflects the practice of restoring sinners to the community of the faithful that was associated with the earliest discipline of the penitential rite.
 Those who sinned seriously were excluded from Holy Communion until they showed repentance.

-Reconciliation is Te Atua God’s gift to us so that any sin committed after baptism can be forgiven.
+Reconciliation is God’s gift to us so that any sin committed after baptism can be forgiven.
 In confession we have the opportunity to repent and obtain pardon from God through the intercession of a priest.
 It is a holy moment in which we place ourselves in God’s presence and honestly acknowledge all of our sins (including mortal sins).
+Being granted absolution, the Catholic Church recognizes this practice as an act of forgiveness – your sin is truly forgiven.
+You are reconciled with God and restored to full communion with the Church..

 Anointing of the Sick

 Long known in English as ‘extreme unction’ or ‘last rites’ this sacrament helps unite those who are suffering with God’s saving and healing power.
 It reminds us that God wants to give comfort to the suffering and wants us to relieve suffering where we can.
 Through this sacrament people receive forgiveness for their sins; they are restored in spirit.
 It is administered by anointing the forehead and hands with holy oil (blessed by the bishop at the Chrism Mass during Holy Week) followed by a prayer.
-The priest anoints the seriously ill, injured or the elderly.
+The priest anoints the seriously ill, the injured or the elderly.
 For a dying person (terminal illness), the sacrament is preparation for passing over to eternal life.
 Anointing often takes place in homes, nursing homes, hospitals, churches or in a community setting.
 The sacrament may be received more than once, such as when a sick person’s condition worsens.

 Marriage